goshiplabs/illustrio-recruit/README.md

 Get started:

 - Fork this repository
-- While working, commit and push to your fork regularly (after each step, feature,... show us how you organize your work!)
 - You need to create a Single Page App using Angular
 - You can add and use any tools, library or plugin you need to get the job done
 - The test duration is 2 hours: remember that HOW you do things is more important than HOW MUCH work you do.